THE WAY OF THE CROSS

 Jesus is laid in the Sepulchre

-V. We adore Thee, O Christ, and we bless Thee.
+V. We adore Thee, O Christ, and we praise Thee.

 R. Because by Thy holy Cross, Thou hast redeemed the world.

-Consider how the disciples carried the body of Jesus to its burial, while His holy Mother went with them and arranged it in the sepulcher with her own hands.
-They then closed the tomb and all departed.
+Consider that the disciples carried the body of Jesus to bury it, accompanied by His holy Mother, who arranged it in the sepulcher with her own hands.
+They then closed the tomb, and all withdrew.

 (Kneel)